NathanielHart44/Pasturize/README.md

 ### Overview

 Pasturize is a simple mobile‑first React app for capturing pasture survey data.
 It’s designed to work offline in the browser (data stored locally with IndexedDB) and export completed reports as CSV or ZIP files.
 Built for field use: straightforward, thumb‑friendly, one‑line‑at‑a‑time entry.
+This repo now uses a plain React SPA (Vite) with a service worker for offline caching.

 ⸻